 The idea is to ultimately provide new venues for the encounter between health care and young patients – or between friends.
 The project will also explore whether virtual encounters, where patients in a similar situation meet one another, can be effective.

 In Sweden, 800 teenagers and young adults (15-29 years) are diagnosed with cancer annually.
 Worldwide, the corresponding figure is 1.5 million new cases per year.

 Teenagers and young adults with cancer often have different needs than children and senior patients.
 This is a fact resulting in not only a sense of not feeling at home at the ward, but also effects wellbeing and survival rates.
 An innovation project at Karolinska University Hospital healthcare aims at improving healthcare for this patient group – through a collaboration between patients, healthcare staff and a multitude of other stakeholders representing industry and society.
 The project is led by the Center for Innovation at the hospital and the cancer care wards in close collaboration with the patient organization Young Cancer.

-The innovation project is exploring how healthcar can change and create new – maybe digital – venues, in order to facilitate for young patients to follow their treatment plan and get healhtcare customized for their specific needs.
+The innovation project is exploring how healthcare can change and create new – maybe digital – venues, in order to facilitate for young patients to follow their treatment plan and get healthcare customized for their specific needs.
 The overall goal is to increase wellbeing and survival rates.

-myCode stnads for my solution to effect my life as a patient, according to my needs with technology supporting me.
-The name of the project follows the ambition to
+myCode stands for my solution to effect my life as a patient, according to my needs with technology supporting me.

-Parties: Karolinska Universitety Hospital och Young Cancer support organization Cancer in collaboration with Childhood Cancer Foundation, Regional Cnacer Centers, Swedish Association of Local Authorities and Regions and industry partners.
-Financial support from Region Stockholm Innovation, Childhood CAncer Foundation and Vinnova.
+Parties in previous study: Karolinska Universitety Hospital and Young Cancer (support organization) in collaboration with Childhood Cancer Foundation, Regional Cancer Centers, Swedish Association of Local Authorities and Regions and industry partners: Novartis, Tieto och Microsoft.
+Financial support from Region Stockholm Innovation, Childhood Cancer Foundation and Vinnova.